-GET set, #GoGlobal!
+Global Investing Strategies for Indian Investors - India Infoline

 Please read the Risk Disclosure Document prescribed by the Stock Exchanges carefully before investing.
 There is no assurance or guarantee of the returns.
 Brokerage will not exceed the Exchange prescribed limit.

-DriveWealth LLC, a member of the Securities Investor Protection Corporation (SIPC), will serve as the custodian for your securities account.
-In the event that DriveWealth LLC fails and is placed in liquidation under the Securities Investor Protection Act, securities in your brokerage account may be protected up to $500,000.
+DriveWealth LLC, a member of the Capital Services Investor Protection Corporation (SIPC), will serve as the custodian for your Capital Services account.
+In the event that DriveWealth LLC fails and is placed in liquidation under the Capital Services Investor Protection Act, Capital Services in your brokerage account may be protected up to $500,000.
 For details, please see www.sipc.org.Check the background of DriveWealth, LLC on FINRA’s Brokercheck here.

 * Annual Maintenance Charges may vary depending on the brokerage plan selected by the user during registration process in the Stockal platform onboarding journey.